 - Students must be unconditionally admitted to the university and declare Radiologic Technology as their major.

 - Students must have achieved an overall GPA of at least 2.3 in college level courses.

 - Students must submit a Radiologic Technology Program application to the Department of Allied Health by January 31st.

 - Students must submit all official grades from other universities by May 1 of the semester of application.
 Concurrent enrollment at other universities during the semester the application is submitted is prohibited.

 - Students must have a minimum of 12 hours of course work completed at LSUA by the end of the semester of application.

 - Students must pay for and take the HESI admissions assessment exam.
-Students must achieve a minimum score of 75% in each section of the exam (not just a composite score) to be considered for admission to the program.
+Students must achieve a minimum composite score of 75% to be considered for admission to the program.